pd-externals/gui-plugins/README.md

 please consult the README (and LICENSE) files within the various plugin folders for instructions on how to install and use the resp. plugin.

+# Prerequisites
+GUI plugins only work with Pd>=0.43.

+See the plugin's README for more detailed dependencies.

+# Installation
+These are only generic installation instructions.
+For plugin specific instructions see the documentation that is bundled with the plugin in question.

+In general it is enough to copy the entire plugin directory (if the directory name ends with `-plugin`) of (in case of small single-file plugins) the `*-plugin.tcl` file into your Pd startup folder.

+The Pd startup folder is system dependent:

+ * Linux = `~/pd-externals/deken-plugin/` (`~` being your Home-directory)
+ * OSX = `~/Library/Pd/deken-plugin/` (`~` being your Home-directory)
+ * Windows = `%AppData%\Pd\deken-plugin\` (type `%AppData%` into the
+   file-location bar of the *Windows Explorer* to see the actual value of this variable)

 # CONTRIBUTING

 if you would like to contribute (e.g. you want to have your cool plugin included